 Breast discomfort.
 Mammary duct ectasia can cause redness, swelling and tenderness around your nipples.

 Infection.
-A bacterial infection (periductal mastitis) may develop in the affected milk duct, sometimes causing pain in or around the nipple, a general feeling of illness (malaise) or a fever.
-Untreated infection could lead to an abscess — a collection of pus in your breast tissue — which may require a procedure to drain it.
+An inflammatory infection (periductal mastitis) may develop in the affected milk duct, sometimes causing pain in or around the nipple, a general feeling of illness or a fever.
+Persistent redness and worsening pain could be a sign of a bacterial infection and can lead to an abscess — a collection of pus in your breast tissue — which may require a procedure to drain it.

 Concern about breast cancer.
-When you notice a change in your breast, you may worry that it's a sign of breast cancer, especially if you develop a hard lump around a milk duct affected by mammary duct ectasia.
-While it's important to get signs and symptoms checked out promptly, remember that mammary duct ectasia does not increase your risk of breast cancer.
+When you notice a change in your breast, you may worry that it's a sign of breast cancer, especially if you develop a hard lump around the nipple or areola.
+Having a history of mammary duct ectasia doesn't increase your risk of breast cancer.
+Still, it's important to see your doctor promptly anytime you notice breast changes.

 Based on information you provide to your doctor and the results of a physical exam, you might need additional tests, including: